Ausmo-Sage/ausmo-site/DEPLOYMENT.md

 ## 🎉 Deployment Complete!

-Your Ausmo AAC landing page is now:
+Your Ausmo App landing page is now:
 - ✅ **Fully Compliant** with worldwide privacy laws
 - ✅ **Highly Performant** with global CDN
 - ✅ **Secure** with enterprise-grade protection